mrkulkarni1/movie_success_classifier/README.md

 # movie_success_classifier
-This is a prgram for predictig the financial success of a movie in the future.
+This is a prgram for predicting the financial success of a movie.

 imdb_project/movie_classifier.ipynb is the python notebook.